cs424/cs424.github.io/_drafts/practical6.md

 {% highlight html+ruby %}
 <%= render @cart.line_items %>
 {% endhighlight %}
 Reload the page and make sure it still works as desired.
+(Note the `=` sign in the opening ERB bracket `<%=`.)
 If it works, the `render` method has correctly identified the thing to render as a list of line items, has found the instructions for rendering a single line item in the
 `line_item` partial in the `line_items` view folder and has applied this to each item in the list.
-Note how a series of naming conventions makes it possible to remove one level of complexity from the program.
+Note how a series of naming conventions makes it possible to remove an entire level of complexity from the program.

 **3.** Next,
 we are going to wrap up the shopping cart display into a partial, so that we can easily include it in the side bar of the catalog page.

-Following the sam naming conventions as before, create a new file for a partial `cart`
+Following the same naming conventions as before, create a new file for a partial `cart`
 (which name? which folder?).
 Then copy the contents of the cart view